justinmahar/random-seed-weighted-chooser/README.md

 - **💪 Flexible and customizable**
   - Choose an index from an array of weights, or an object from an array of objects with weight properties
 - **🌱 Custom seed support**
-  - Provide your own seed for full control of the PNRG results
+  - Provide your own seed for full control of the PRNG results

 [lock:donate]::🚫---------------------------------------